 - Copy the code to the clipboard and open the “Snapchat app” once more.

 - Go back to the “Two-Factor Authentication” page and enter the code.

-- After providing the code, you should be able to see two additional options in the Two-Factor Authentication menu—”Recovery Code” and “Forget Devices.”
+- After providing the code, you’ll see two additional options in the Two-Factor Authentication menu—“Recovery Code” and “Forget Devices.”
 We’ll need the latter for the second part of the tutorial.